Kingsford-Group/kourami/README.md

-#OVERVIEW
+# Overview

 Kourami is a graph-guided assembler for HLA haplotypes covering typing exons (exons 2 and 3 for Class I and exon 3 for Class II) using high-coverage whole genome sequencing data.
-Kourami constructs highly accurate haplotype sequences at 1-bp resolution by encoding currently available HLA allelic sequences from IPD-IMGT/HLA Database ( http://www.ebi.ac.uk/ipd/imgt/hla/ ) as a partial-ordered graph.
-Each database allele is naturally encoded as a path through the graph and any detectable genetic variations (SNPs or indels) not captured by the known sequences are added to the graph by graph-modification based on read alignment.
+Kourami constructs highly accurate haplotype sequences at 1-bp resolution by first encoding currently available HLA allelic sequences from IPD-IMGT/HLA Database ( http://www.ebi.ac.uk/ipd/imgt/hla/ ) as partial-ordered graphs.
+Each database allele is naturally encoded as a path through the graph and any detectable genetic variations (SNPs or indels) not captured by the known sequences are added to the graph by graph-modification based on read alignment to capture differences novel alleles have compared to known sequences.
+Unlike previously available WGS-based HLA typing methods
-Unlike previously available WGS-based HLA typing methods (database-matching techniques), Kourami direclty assembles the sequence.
+(database-matching techniques), Kourami direclty assembles both haplotypes for each HLA gene (HLA-A, -B, -C, -DQA1, -DQB1, -DRB1).
+It also provides the typing result (6-digit 'G' resolution) by outputing the best matching alleles among the known sequences.

 # Release

-The latest release, including both jar and source code can be downloaded from [here](https://github.com/Kingsford-Group/kourami/releases/tag/v0.9.0).
+The latest release, including both jar and source code can be downloaded from [here](https://github.com/Kingsford-Group/kourami/releases/tag/v0.9).

 # Installation